juztamau5/retro3/support/doc/plugins/guide.md

   }
 ```

-PeerTube will try different encoders depending on their priority.
+retro3 will try different encoders depending on their priority.
 If the encoder is not available in the current transcoding profile or in ffmpeg, it tries the next one.
 Plugins can change the order of these encoders and add their custom encoders: